 Day 1: Meet your guide in Curry Village at 4:00 PM.
 Get acquainted with the group and with gear.
 If time allows before dinner, walk to some of the Valley’s iconic destinations.
 Eat dinner at one of the park’s numerous restaurants.
 (Food in the front-country is not included.)
 Camp in the Yosemite Valley Backpacker’s Camp.

 Day 3: Hike back down to Tioga Road and then up to the Sunrise Lakes.
 Cool off in the cold alpine water before catching another spectacular sunset.
-Today’s mileage: 6 miles, +1,000′, -1,200′
+Today’s mileage: 6 mi / +1,000′, -1,200′

 Day 5: Wake early and hike 2.5 miles to top of Half Dome at 8,836′ (carrying only lightweight daypacks).
 Take in the views and descend the 2.5 miles back to camp before hiking out another 5.5 miles to Yosemite Valley via the Mist Trail.
 En route, experience two of the park’s most spectacular waterfalls.
-Our goal is typically to be finished between 2:00 and 3:00 PM if not sooner.
-Today’s mileage: 10 miles, +1,900′, -5,000′
+Generally, our goal is to finish between 2-4 PM but this can be later due to the human factors within the group.
+Today’s mileage: 10 mi /, +1,900′, -5,000′